Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 <aside class="notice">Recurring credit card sales do not require CVV.</aside>
 <aside class="warning">Recurrence is not available for e-wallet transactions due to the use of ephemeral keys which are necessary in credit operations.</aside>
+<aside class="warning">For safety reasons, recurrence is only possible for cards that pass the Luhn Algorithm checksum formula, also known as "mod10".

 ## Recurrence Authorization